SW1 Racquet Swingweight Machine

 Description

 The Briffidi SW1 allows you to quickly and accurately measure the swingweight of tennis, squash, racquetball, and badminton racquets.
-Available pickleball adapters (5 cm or 0 cm) allow measurement of paddles.
-An available twistweight adapter allows high precision (never before available) measurement of tennis racquet twistweight.
+An available pickleball adapter enables the SW1 to measure paddles.
+An available twistweight adapter allows high precision (never before available) measurement of twistweight.

 Highly Accurate and Precise